Table of Contents Show

 9. Designate Zones

-If space allows, create different zones for various activities: a reading nook with a comfortable chair and lamp, a writing area with your desk and computer, and a space for brainstorming or creative projects.
+If space allows, split the room into zones for different activities: a reading nook with a soft chair and a lamp, a writing area with your desk and computer, and a spot for brainstorming or hands on projects.
+Clear zones reduce the friction of switching tasks because each one already has what it needs.

 10. Focus on Air Quality and Comfort